 - Wearable tags have applications also outside of healthcare.
 Smart clothes may connect to personal electronics to form Wireless Body Area Networks (WBAN) in addition to WPAN (Wireless Personal Area) and WLAN (Wireless Local Area) networks.
 “Small square-shaped slot antenna for wearable passive UHF RFID tags“; “Wearable Passive E-Textile UHF RFID Tag Based on a Slotted Patch Antenna with Sewn Ground and Microchip Interconnections“.

 - Hard to tag items require continuously new specialty tags.
 These papers describe tag designs to be used on both on-metal and non-metal applications: “A Hybrid UHF RFID Tag Robust to Host Material“; “Compact Folded Dipole With Embedded Matching Loop for Universal Tag Applications” and “A compact dual band RFID metal tag with orthogonal polarizations at ETSI and FCC bands“.

 - Some specialty tag needs are not universal, but rather specific.
 Finding the need and realizing RAIN RFID’s potential requires a combination of RFID knowledge and understanding the application.
 As an example: Pigeon races are held 3 times a year in Taiwan.
 Thousands of pigeons race back home from the middle of the ocean – and the fastest bird wins.
 This paper describes design, characteristics and design process of a special RAIN RFID tag designed for pigeon race timing application.

-Send me an email and let me hear what you think of the above studies!
+Contact us and let me hear what you think of the above studies!
 I would also be happy to guide you how Voyantic test systems can be used in various RFID research projects.